mdmasumwork/ever-remember/README.md

 ## Quick Setup
 - Clone the repository: `git clone https://github.com/your-repo/ever-remember.git`
+- Create database and create the table with the sql in `/database/migrations/create_payments_table.sql` file.
+- Configure `.env` in root direcotyr, and set all the variables properly.
-- Configure `.env` and Apache's web root to point to the `/public` directory.
+- Configure Apache's web root to point to the `/public` directory.
+If it is live server, then we have the right `.htaccess.production`, `.htaccess.dev` and `.htaccess.staging` inside root directory.
+We have to just put the the righ file in the root directory, naming it just `.htaccess`.
+When we do github actions auto deploy, it automatically copies the right file.

 ## Features
 - Generate memorial content with privacy and care.